 Sometimes we need special and unique Short Play Script to attract an audience.
 If we give scripts always routine type, then we cannot claim for good Short Play Script.
 Here I am giving with all my hard work the best Short Play Script with all requirements of characters.
 Read also stories of humor and comedy skits and Drama scripts free on this site.

 Hotel Splendido ( Free play script)

 Scene: The reception desk at a hotel in England

 Characters: The receptionist, an English tourist

-The tourist arrives at the reception desk; he is wearing shorts and a very bright, multi- coloured shirt.
+The tourist arrives at the reception desk; he is wearing shorts and a very bright, multi-colored shirt.

 Receptionist: Good afternoon, sir.
 Welcome to the Hotel Splendido.